Jobkeeper information state system

 - government initiatives to slow the transmission of the coronavirus.

-You must still be paid a minimum of $1500 per fortnight, even if your hours are reduced (including where they are reduced to nil).
+You must still be paid, at a minimum, the JobKeeper payment outlined above per fortnight, even if your hours are reduced (including where they are reduced to nil).

 Note that a stand-down direction doesn’t allow your employer to change which days or times you work (for example, ask you to work on a Wednesday when you normally don’t).
 However, there is a type of agreement (see below) that allows your employer to request changes to the timing of work hours.